alexellis/spotminer/README.md

 ## What is this?

-`spotminer` automates the Packet.net spot market and a cryptocurrency miner so that you can lower the costs of mining in the cloud and access bare metal performance.
+`spotminer` automates the [Packet.net](https://www.packet.net) spot market and a cryptocurrency miner so that you can lower the costs of mining in the cloud and access bare metal performance.

+> Note: See disclaimer

 Features: